VICTRIX-HACKATHON/victrix_yolov8/README.md

 The model will automatically detect objects

-View results with bounding boxes and confidence score
+View results of objects detected and their confidence scores

 # Model Details